 - A meeting with parents may be arranged to discuss ongoing concerns regarding a child's behaviour.
 The severity and frequency of incidents will be shared and next steps will be discussed. - Internal exclusion will be used to remove a child from their classroom for a limited time period relative to the incident or repetition of incidents, measured in half day increments.
 This will involve the child working away from their peers for an extended period, under the guidance and support of an adult.
-It will be instigated by the Assistant Head of School or Head of School, or in their absence a senior member of staff.
-Parents will be informed of this sanction at the end of the day or at the earliest possible time thereafter, in the form of a letter and discussion with the class teacher. - Use of daily nurture provision will be considered to provide a child with learning centred on PSHE, Trauma informed school approach and creative learning.
-This will ensure a child has a good understanding of the academy expectations before being reintegrated to their regular classroom. - Other approaches such as small group outdoor learning may be used where appropriate.
+It will be instigated by the head of school, or in their absence, a senior member of staff.
+Parents will be informed of this sanction at the end of the day or at the earliest possible time thereafter, in the form of a letter and discussion with the class teacher. - Use of supportive nurture provision will be considered to provide a child with learning centred on PSHE, Trauma Informed School approach and creative learning.
+This could be a short-term measure or become a part of the child's ongoing weekly timetable. - Other approaches such as small group outdoor learning may be used where appropriate.